 Everything You Need to Know About San Francisco's Golden Gate Park

-Millions of visitors each year come to experience Golden Gate Park's miles of green lawns, bridle paths, lakes, and 7,000 kinds of plants right in the heart of San Francisco.
-You’ll enjoy varied attractions from top museums to exquisite gardens and extraordinary events.
+Millions of visitors each year experience Golden Gate Park's miles of green lawns, bridle paths, lakes, and 7,000 kinds of plants right in the heart of San Francisco.
+Enjoy varied attractions from top museums to exquisite gardens and extraordinary events.
 Whether you visit Golden Gate Park regularly or you’ve never been, this guide highlights the best things to do in one of San Francisco’s most interesting locations.

 The History of Golden Gate Park

 Much as San Francisco's Golden Gate Bridge was deemed "The Bridge That Couldn't Be Built", the 1,000+ acres of terrain once known as the "Outside Lands" wasn't a promising sight for a park.
-In 1871, field engineer William Hammond Hill and master gardener John McLaren carved out an urban oasis that was later named Golden Gate Park.
+In 1871, field engineer William Hammond Hill and master gardener John McLaren carved out an urban oasis later named Golden Gate Park.

-Today, the park is home to a wealth of San Francisco's most-visited attractions, including the Japanese Tea Garden, the San Francisco Botanical Garden, the de Young Museum, and the California Academy of Sciences.
+Today, the park is home to some of San Francisco's most-visited attractions, including the Japanese Tea Garden, the San Francisco Botanical Garden, the de Young Museum, and the California Academy of Sciences.
 Golden Gate Park sees more than 24 million visitors annually, making it the third most-visited city park in the United States.